Get involved – volunteering opportunities

 A central part of the VCH research is the study of primary sources.
 This will involve examination at record offices and The National Archives of such things as manorial records, school log books and inspectors reports, business and religious records – in fact a wide range of sources.
 Our ‘Derbyshire Victoria County History Handbook’ details those we normally use.

 If you would like more details on joining our friendly volunteer group please contact us.
 No previous experience is required.
-You will, however, normally be required to join the Derbyshire VCH Trust to take part, after initial taster sessions.
+You will, however, normally need to join the Derbyshire VCH Trust to take part, after initial taster sessions.

 Helping with administration and fund raising